-The cards below are populated weekly by a GitHub Actions workflow that queries my NASA ADS library, generates a short plain-language summary using a small language model, and extracts a representative figure from each paper.
+The cards below are refreshed weekly from my NASA ADS library, with a representative figure extracted from each paper and a short plain-language summary of its abstract.
 For the complete publication record see my ADS library or my ORCID profile.

 Figure from Mixed Dark Matter: Limits from the Milky Way Satellite Galaxies